 With March Madness Coming up I’m sharing a recipe for Hot Crab dip with Cream Cheese to make ahead so it’s ready to pop into the oven when people get hungry watching all of their brackets getting busted.
 I recommend serving it hot, but if you prefer cold dips the beauty of this crab dip recipe is it works served both hot or cold.

 The Hot Crab dip is flavored with seasonings that remind me of Cajun foods, but not very spicy.
-I personally love spice foods, so I offer a way to increase the heat but since I try to make things all of my company likes I tend to make this recipe a little more mild.
-Every biteful has hints of cheese, crab, and the smoky spiciness of Old bay and Worcestershire sauce.
+I personally love spice foods, so I offer a way to increase the heat but since I try to make things all of my company like I tend to make this recipe a little milder.
+Every bite has hints of cheese, crab, and the smoky spiciness of Old bay and Worcestershire sauce.

 How do you make Hot Crab Dip

 Mix all ingredients for the crab dip using a mixer except for the crab.